PROGRAM IN HUMAN MEDICINE

 SHARED DISCOVERY CURRICULUM

-The design of the curriculum is based on a set of guiding principles which are divided into two categories.
-The core principles are envisioned as the foundation to all learning within the curriculum.
-The critical additional principles are central to the college’s vision and mission and should be reflected in the experiences of any graduate of our program.
+The design of the curriculum is based on a set of core principles that are envisioned as the foundation to all learning within the curriculum.

 Core Principles